JuliaDataCubes/YAXArrays.jl/docs/src/analysis.md

 to estimate the 10% and 90% quantiles of all datapoints for each variable.
 Note that any additional keyword arguments to this call (like the `by` argument) are passed to the respective `mapCube` call.

+# Elementwise calculations

+Doing elementwise calculations on the cube is generally done using the `map` function.
+So, if you want to multiply each single element of a data cube with 2, you could call `newcube = map(x->2*x, oldcube)`.
+This will not execute the computation immediately but on the fly during the next computation or plotting.
+Functions with multiple arguments can also be applied like in:
+`sumcube = map((x,y)->x+y, incube1, incube2)`.
+Which would calculate the sum of two data cubes.

+We have also overloaded a list of commonly used operators (+,-,\*,/, max,min) and functions (sin,cos,exp,log, log10) to apply on datacubes directly.
+So `newCube = (abs(cube1-cube2))` would work as expected.